Xilinx/Vitis_Accel_Examples/host/streaming_k2k_mm/details.md

-Streaming Kernel to Kernel(Vector addtion and multiplication)
+Streaming Kernel to Kernel Memory Mapped
 ==============================================================

 This example demonstrates how kernels can have memory mapped inputs along with stream interface from one kernel to another.